Who We Are

 Bio

-Catherine A. McCarty, PhD, MPH, RD, was born and raised in Duluth, MN.
-She received her B.S. and MPH degrees in nutrition from the University of Minnesota and her PhD in Epidemiology from the University of Pittsburgh.
-She recently completed a master’s degree in bioethics with an emphasis in clinical ethics at Clarkson University.
-After completing her PhD, she was the Head of the Epidemiology Research Unit in the Department of Ophthalmology at the University of Melbourne, Australia for eight years.
-During that time, she directed a population-based study of eye disease in Victoria, Australia and collaborated on similar projects in Hyderabad and Chennai, India and on Hong Kong.
-Dr. McCarty returned to the US in 2001 as a Senior Research Scientist at Marshfield Clinic Research Foundation where she was the Principal Investigator for the Personalized Medicine Research Project, a population-based biobank with more than 20,000 adult participants and 20 active research projects.
+Catherine A. McCarty was born and raised in Duluth, MN.
+She received her B.S. and MPH degrees in nutrition from the University of Minnesota and her Ph.D. in Epidemiology from the University of Pittsburgh.
+She completed a master’s degree in bioethics with an emphasis in clinical ethics at Clarkson University and Mt.
+Sinai School of Medicine.
+After completing her Ph.D., she was the Head of the Epidemiology Research Unit in the Department of Ophthalmology at the University of Melbourne, Australia, for eight years.
+During that time, she directed a population-based study of eye disease in Victoria, Australia, and collaborated on similar projects in Hyderabad and Chennai, India, and in Hong Kong.
+Professor McCarty returned to the US in 2001 as a Senior Research Scientist at Marshfield Clinic Research Foundation, where she was the Principal Investigator for the Personalized Medicine Research Project, a population-based biobank with more than 20,000 adult participants and 20 active research projects.
 She was the Director of the Research Division at Essentia Institute of Rural Health prior to taking up the position of Associate Dean for Research at the Medical School, Duluth campus, in February 2017.
-Dr. McCarty's awards include the Gwen Sebold research award at Marshfield Clinic, Alumni of the Year from her undergraduate college at the University of Minnesota and Silver and Gold Fellow of the Association for Research in Vision and Ophthalmology.
-She has published more than 400 peer-reviewed manuscripts, earned more than $12 million in research grants, been invited to give many scientific talks, and mentored many students.
-She leads community engagement efforts for a PCORI-funded research network and has active research projects in the areas of trauma, genetic epidemiology and pharmacogenetics.
-Dr. McCarty is a member of two clinical ethics committees at Essentia Health and teaches medical ethics.
+Professor McCarty's awards include the Gwen Sebold research award at Marshfield Clinic, the Distinguished Alumni Award from her undergraduate college at the University of Minnesota, the Center for Women In Medicine and Science Leadership Award for Advancing Gender Equity and Inclusion in Medicine and Science Fields, and Silver and Gold Fellow of the Association for Research in Vision and Ophthalmology.
+She has published more than 450 peer-reviewed manuscripts, earned more than $16 million in research grants, been invited to give many scientific talks, and mentored many students.

 Education